joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 > *"in the style of" → Influences/Genre → Techniques → Color → Lighting → Medium → Tone*

-> Example: "*/imagine a flock of macaws flying over a rainforest, in the style of Impressionism*"
+> Example: */imagine a flock of macaws flying over a rainforest, in the style of Impressionism*

 <br>